Colorectal cancer is the third most common cancer after skin cancer in both men and women. But it’s highly treatable when caught early.

 Colorectal cancer survival rates

-- About 90% of people with colon cancer live at least five years after a colorectal cancer diagnosis if the cancer is found before it spreads from its original site.
+- About 91% of people with colorectal cancer live at least five years after diagnosis if the cancer is found before it spreads from its original site.

-- For all patients, the five-year survival rate is 64%.
+- For all patients, the five-year relative survival rate is 65.0%.

 Symptoms of colorectal cancer